makeda-lelozwi/Makdum436_WFC2401_Group-B_MakedaDumeko_DJS01/README.md

 - Used object destructuring in function parameters:

   Lines 5 - 33: declared each initial variable as an object containing the size of the variable and its unit of measurement.
-  Lines 36 - 125: within the functions for calculating final velocity, final distance, and remaining fuel amount I desctructed the values for each variable
+  Lines 36 - 125: within the functions for calculating final velocity, final distance, and remaining fuel amount I desctructed the values for each variable.
+Used the destructured values within the corrected formulae, unit conversions, and in handling errors.

 - Implement accurate unit conversions within the functions.

-- Implemented error handling for incorrect units of measurement for velocity, acceleration, time, fuel, and distance.
+- Implemented error handling (be more specific) for incorrect units of measurement for velocity, acceleration, time, fuel, and distance.